 Image compression is important and a necessity for faster loading web pages.
 While doing image optimization, make sure your images are an acceptable size and do not add too many images on a single page.

 While performing image compression, you have to keep in mind the quality of the image.

-Once you replace all the images with the optimized versions, the page load time automatically improve.
+Once you replace all the images with the optimized versions, the page load time automatically improves.

 4. Download a Fast and Responsive Theme for Your Shopify Store

-The fact is, site store speed mainly depends on the site theme, so before you install a theme it is always recommended to check the following:
+The fact is, site store speed mainly depends on the site theme, so before you install a theme it is always recommended checking the following:

 - Look for a fast and responsive theme.

 - Check for an up-to-date copy of your theme and check the live preview of the theme.
 Run theme preview page through Google PageSpeed Insight and see the suggestions to make that page faster.